Passerano Marmorito: in the ancient fiefdom of the Radicati the roots of Pope Francis.

 The main attention of tourists visiting Passerano Marmorito is surely represented by the Castle of Passerano, one of the most beautiful manor houses in the province of Asti, characterized by its medieval tower then transformed into a bell tower in 1704.

 Of particular architectural value are also the Castle of Primeglio, which with the Church of Saint Lorenzo dominates the hamlet of Primeglio, the remains of the Castle of Marmorito, the Passerano Ancient Mint, today the seat of the civic library and place where marriages are celebrated civil, the majestic parish church of Saints Pietro e Paolo Apostoli, of late-Baroque style, the Tower of Schierano, built in the Middle Ages.

-The territory of Passerano Marmorito also offers interesting naturalistic insights: the Woods of Muscandia (Boschi di Muscandia), a wetland that crosses the countryside of the Low Monferrato, the colony of bats that has found a home in the building on Via Maestra, once used for school purposes, geological outcrops at Marmorito and the Giant Pastel Green Bench and the Window on the wall in Schierano hamlet, the Giant pencils installed along the avenue of Passerano Marmorito.
+The territory of Passerano Marmorito also offers interesting artistic and naturalistic insights: the Woods of Muscandia (Boschi di Muscandia), a wetland that crosses the countryside of the Low Monferrato, the colony of bats that has found a home in the building on Via Maestra, once used for school purposes, geological outcrops at Marmorito, the Giant Pastel Green Bench and the Window on the wall in Schierano hamlet, the Giant pencils installed along the avenue of Passerano Marmorito.